 The rays in the Geometrical Optics interface are monochromatic by default but can easily be made polychromatic.
 You can either specify a list of frequency values or vacuum wavelength values to be released.
 The frequency can be an expression or an explicit list of values, or it can be sampled from a distribution.

-In the Geometrical Optics interface, the main mechanisms for separating light of different wavelengths are to define a dispersive (wavelength-dependent) medium or use a diffraction grating.
+In the Geometrical Optics interface, one mechanism for separating light of different wavelengths is to define a dispersive (wavelength-dependent) medium or use a diffraction grating.